vipulnaik/working-drafts/lesswrong/miscellaneous-thoughts-on-handling-a-stressful-life.md

 3. Watching videos (TV shows, movies, YouTube) or reading books or articles for a mix of [entertainment and self-education](https://ese.vipulnaik.com/).
+4. Chatting with friends and acquaintances (this is broadly competitive with 2 and 3, but it has greater coordination and transaction costs, so in practice this falls a little lower on the rank order).

 ### "I shouldn't be wasting my time on this" -- dealing with things that don't align with purpose or pleasure